Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## 416.8 373.2 217.6 172.4

 Important!
 The code we used to fit this regression model is exactly the same as before.
 Yet, the results are different.
 Now, we are treating ‘West Coast’ as the reference group.
-Therefore, the estimated intercept \(\widehat{\alpha}=416.8\) is the average violence rate in the West Coast, and each of the three slope coefficients is the difference between the average violence rates in each region and in the West Coast.
+Therefore, the estimated intercept \(\widehat{\alpha}=416.8\) is the average violence rate in the West Coast, and each of the three slope coefficients are the difference between the average violence rates in each region and on the West Coast.

-Always check what is the reference category when dealing with categorical independent variables!
+Always check what the reference category is when dealing with categorical independent variables!

 7.2 Motivating multiple regression